-I’ve been working with writing groups for the last few years after struggling on my own for over a decade.
-My critique groups consist of authors at the beginning stages right up to those who have published a long list of books, and facilitators with impressive writing credentials.
+I’ve been working with writing groups for many years after struggling on my own for over a decade.
+My critique group consist of authors at the beginning stages right up to those who have published a long list of books, and facilitators with impressive writing credentials.
 Continue reading “Are you contemplating joining a writing group?”

 One of the writing tips I’ve heard repeatedly is read, read, read.
 About a year back I read Haruki Murakami’s 1Q84.
 What an uninspiring title, right?
 The book had been recommended, so I ploughed through the 900 or so pages and kept repeating to myself, I wish I could write like this.
 Continue reading “Learning from authors”

 I thought writing an 80 000 word manuscript a daunting task, but now I know that’s the easy part.
 I shared my story with my writing group, and because I made changes from their suggestions, I thought I was almost done.

 Now I’m in the middle of yet another edit where my focus is verbs — those boring passive verbs; my favourites I repeat far too often; and ones needed to convey a character’s feelings without spelling it out.

 Today, our editor/facilitator announced to our group, “Focus on one thing at a time in an edit,” and I wished everyone had pounded their fists on the table with applause because her advice reminded me, I’m on the right track.